IlyaGulya/setup-crowdin-cli/memory-bank/progress.md

 - **Agent-based native-image configuration replaced with custom reflection feature**
 - **Testing of built binaries integrated directly into the build job**
 - **Testing simplified by using environment variables instead of modifying config files**
+- **Docker image building simplified by using a single platform (linux/amd64) for all images**
+- **Version marker container added for version checking**
+- **Control over which versions are marked as "latest" added through workflow inputs**
+- **"Mark as latest" logic simplified using GitHub Actions conditional expressions**

 ## What's Left to Build